 You should leave the wrap on your tattoo for as long as your tattoo artist tells you to.
-This will be from a few hours up to 24 hours in most cases.
+In most cases, this will be from a few hours, up to 24 hours.

-The aftercare instructions given to you by the artist will likely involve regularly cleaning your tattoo and applying a moisturizer regularly to keep it from drying out as it begins to peel.
+The aftercare instructions given to you by the artist will likely involve regularly cleaning your tattoo and applying a moisturizer twice daily to keep it from drying out as it begins to peel.